The Cabbage Palm Tree, scientific name Sabal palmetto, is one of many of the cold hardy palm trees belonging to the genus Sabal.

-This cold hardy palm is widely used for landscaping all throughout Florida and other southern states, including; Georgia, South Carolina, North Carolina, Texas, Arizona, and California.
-This is one of the few palms actually native to United States.
+The Cabbage Palm is extensively used for landscaping in Florida and other southern states, including Georgia, South Carolina, North Carolina, Texas, Arizona, and California.
+It is one of the few palm species native to the United States.

 Quick Facts: